-Nowadays, as telemedicine is implemented and widely used by doctors and patients, majorly by US citizens.
+Nowadays, telemedicine is implemented and widely used by doctors and patients, majorly by US citizens.
 Doctors can now schedule and conduct an online examination of the patients through video consulting over the laptop or a smartphone.

-As we talked previously, compared to the online doctors that are not certified to diagnose the patients online and suggest medications, telemedicine doctors are practitioners certified by the board.
+As we talked about previously, compared to the online doctors that are not certified to diagnose patients online and suggest medications, telemedicine doctors are practitioners certified by the board.
 These doctors usually have to get accreditation from a state government entity.

-Furthermore, an estimated report manifests that almost 76% of hospitals in the US use video consulting or the other technology that enables them to connect consulting practitioners and patients.
+Furthermore, an estimated report manifests that almost 76% of hospitals in the US use video consulting or other technology that enables them to connect consulting practitioners and patients.

 The medical practices have changed extensively as the federation of state medical boards in the US has endorsed regulations to allow telemedicine practitioners to write medicine orders.
 But they are bound to meet certain technical and medical criteria to do so.

 This too does never mean that doctors can prescribe anything through the e-pharmacy app.
-Some medications, like sleeping pills, require the patient's examination in-person.
+Some medications, like sleeping pills, require the patient's examination in person.
 Such medications will never be prescribed through video consultation only.
 To make sure that this does not happen, the center for connected health policy has developed guidelines as policies and regulations on telemedicine.
 This applies to all of the 50 states and the district of Columbia.